 On the 28th, due a case of COVID-19 infection found among the visiting members, some of the scheduled events were cancelled.
 Nevertheless, there was a welcome dinner party hosted where the guests from Federal Way City had also joined from online, to deepen the special sister city bond between the two cities.

 Sister City 25th anniversary Photo Exhibit "Hidden Gems" 2018-2019

-To commemorate the 25th Anniversary of the Sister City Relationship between Hachinohe and Federal Way, a photo exhibit exchange is held in both cities.
+To commemorate the 25th Anniversary of the Sister City Relationship between Hachinohe and Federal Way, a photo exhibit exchange was held in both cities.
 Around 109 photos taken by Hachinohe citizens were collected by Hachinohe City and displayed in the Performing Arts and Event Center in Federal Way, from November 29 to December 5, 2018.

 During this period, the Hachinohe delegation from the International Relations Group and the New Art Museum Promotions Section visited Mayor Ferrell and toured various art related projects around Federal Way.
 On December 3rd, the delegation also held a “Decophoto” art collage workshop with around 26 Federal Way Public School high school students, where they created art pieces using photos from both cities.

 The second part of this photo exchange was held in Hachinohe, from January 24th to 30th, at the Hachinohe Portal Museum Hacchi.
 The art pieces on exhibition include: photos taken by Hachinohe citizens, photos taken by Federal Way citizens, and the “Decophoto” pieces made by the high school students in Federal Way.
 A total of 1,528 people visited the exhibit.